The Parliamentary and Health Service Ombudsman is promising to investigate 10 times as many cases this year as it did last year.

 "The rest of them are effectively thrown into an electronic waste paper basket," he said.

 "I was amazed that they didn't investigate more.
-We should use complaints as gold dust."'Finding it difficult'
+We should use complaints as gold dust."

 After she was appointed head of the PHSO in 2012, Dame Julie Mellor undertook a review of the organisation.